The Code Market

 - Technical git metadata (branches, commit hashes, commit checksums, file checksums).

 Licensing of the source code repository becomes available with the above mentioned Public Metadata feature.
 Once licensing is enabled, for it to work, all Public Metadata features must be enabled on the proprietary code project.
 Due to proprietary nature of such repositories, they cannot be used in open source projects even as dependencies unless the Owner’s repository becomes fully public/open source - the dependency links still can be made but submodule functionality will just not work if user does not possess the License Key to the repository.
-Licensed repositories will only be able to be accessed via SSH private/public key pair authentication where public key is also a part of the smart contract.
+Licensed repositories will only be able to be accessed via SSH private/public key pair authentication where public key is also a stored on the data tables in the smart contract.

 Initially Planned Smart Contract License Templates